ydirson/gl-streaming/INTERNALS.md

   just to get reliability, esp. given its relatively low deployment
 - implement a packet protocol inside TCP: this will be the easiest and most portable.
 It will have an impact on batching, though.

+The current batching system (see above) is in such a state that we must switch to TCP-encapsulated messages first to be able to disable it in a controlled way, because of huge command messages.

 ### shared memory